-Mike Lates is the owner and director of Skye Guides, started guiding on Skye in the 1995 and has developed a reputation for providing Cuillin outings of the highest quality.
+Mike Lates is the owner and director of Skye Guides.
+He started guiding on Skye in the 1995 and developed a reputation for providing Cuillin outings of the highest quality by sticking to private guiding and treating clients as his climbing partner for the day.
+This is the Skye Guides philosophy!
 He is as enthusiastic now as he ever was and passes this on to his guides and clients alike.

-Mike is author of “Skye, The Cuillin” the SMC’s definitive guidebook to these world class mountains.
+He is author of “Skye, The Cuillin” the SMC’s definitive guidebook to these world class mountains.
+Work started in 2003 and was finally published in 2011.
 With over 100 colour photographs showing approach routes and climbs it covers all aspects of the Cuillin climbing.
-Very few people have had the privilege to get such an insight into these mountains as he did whilst researching the book for over 8 years.
+‘It was a privilege to get such an insight and deeper love of these mountains whilst researching the book.’

 Teaching climbing skills is Mike’s forte.
 From tips on how to scramble safely to techniques on steep ice there is always something for customers to learn.
 “Teaching the skills not only makes my job more rewarding but also makes everyone far safer.”

-Mike is an IRATA qualified rope access technician having worked on oilrigs, shopping centres, railways and even the Skye Bridge.
-With customers he uses these skills for rigging huge abseils or Tyrolean traverses across the sea as “alternative wet weather activities”.
+As an IRATA qualified rope access technician he worked on oilrigs, shopping centres, railways and even the Skye Bridge.
+With customers these skills are used for rigging huge abseils or Tyrolean traverses across the sea as “alternative wet weather activities”.

 Mike knows his natural history pretty well.
 He even has a good stab at explaining the complex geology of this dramatic island, but always welcomes corrections.